c-arthurs/QuArray/docs/TA export.rst

 #.
 Load WSI prompts a dialog box for the user to select a ndpi or svs file.

 #.
-Load Excel this is a prompt to load the excel map.
+Load Excel this is a prompt to load the :ref:`excel map <Input_page>`.

-   * if the excel is named the same as the array and in the same directory then it will be loaded automatically on the WSI load.
+   * If the excel is named the same as the array and in the same directory then it will be loaded automatically on the WSI load.

    * If this has happened then the button will turn green.